ChadDa3mon/infra-ansible/README.md

 - Updated nfs_server.yaml to use ansible_facts for the server IP
 - Updated to openjdk-11-jdk

+This was developed and tested on MacOS Monterey (12.4)
+- Vagrant Version: 2.2.19
+- Virtualbox Version: 6.1.34r150636

 Everything below this point is the original README.md.
 Please note, the code in the original README.md has not been updated.
 If I get more interest in this, or more free time, I'll consider updating the rest of this file.

 # End-to-end automated environment with Vagrant, Ansible, Docker, Jenkins, and GitLab.